 Variation in digestible protein intake:

-Average daily DCP intake of goats was found as 0.044 kg of which major portion came through concentrate (59.10%) Roughages contributed only 40.90 per cent of total DCP supplied to goats daily.
+Average daily DCP intake of goats was found as 0.044 kg of which major portion came through concentrate (59.10%).
+Roughages contributed only 40.90 per cent of total DCP supplied to goats daily.
 A more or less parallel trend of results have been encounted with regard to daily DCP intake of goats surveyed either through roughage or concentrate moiety of ration and was appeared to exhibit insignificant influenced by the size of number of goats kept per household.
 Interestingly it has appeared that daily intake of D.C.P. of the goats tended to decreased with increase in size of goats herd per household.
 As such in such a study, observations on protein consumption in goats cannot be ignored.
 Based on the observation of goats spread over forty - nine households, the average daily consumption of D.C.P. per goats was found to be 0.044 kg with a corresponding range of 0.024 to 0.068 kg of which 0.018 kg was contributed through roughages and the remaining 0.029 kg came through concentrate.

 Table-2 DCP consumption pattern of goat